AmbryN/crypto-trading-bot/Readme.md

 }
 module.exports = { getAPIKeys }
 ```
-* Use your terminal to launch the script
+* Use your terminal to launch the script using `node index.js <command> [options]`
-* The script will output the Datetime at which it has been launched followed by the DateTime, prices, executed buy/sell, and balance status after every refresh
+* The script will output the Datetime at which it has been launched followed by the prices, executed buy/sell, and balances after every refresh
 > ===== START =====
 >
 > ===== DateTime : lundi 21 février 2022 à 22:24:35 =====